 Less risk of negative equity

-High LVR loans are riskier for a lender, because they run the risk of negative equity should the asset depreciate.
-Due to the amortisation schedule of loans, at the start you are paying off a higher proportion of interest than the principal - if you come into it with $10,000, you have more principal paid off and skin in the game.
+High LVR loans are riskier for a lender because they run the risk of negative equity should the asset depreciate.
+Due to the amortisation schedule of loans, at the start, you are paying off a higher proportion of interest than the principal - if you come into it with $10,000, you have more principal paid off and skin in the game.

 Imagine you buy a car for $50,000, with a $2,500 deposit and $47,500 loan.
 Your LVR would be 95% (47500/50000*100).
 Now imagine that after six months, you have paid off $7,500 of the loan, but are now struggling with repayments.

 At the same time, the used car market has shifted, and your car is now only worth $35,000.
 This means that if you default on your repayments to the point where the lender repossesses the car, they will make a loss, since reselling the car at auction will not be enough to recover the full outstanding amount.
+They will then likely come after you.

 Lenders might therefore be a bit more apprehensive about giving out car loans without a deposit, since this will nearly always mean an LVR of at least 100%.
 There is an insurance policy called ‘car gap insurance’ that covers you in the event of negative equity, but this is an additional cost.